ahmedyounes/ts-learn-1/README.md

 - Ts will help us to catch errors while we are coding

 - Lets move to index3.ts and focus on comments inside of it
+- Lets move to index4.ts and focus on comments inside of it
+- Lets move to index5.ts and focus on comments inside of it